 If the producer is unable to enter into a full-fledged agreement at the moment, request the Producer to at least enter into a Memorandum of Understanding (MoU) with you for a copyright assignment/license in your script before you work on any modifications suggested by the producer.
 An MoU is a preliminary document crystallizing the intention of the parties to enter into a Long Form Agreement at a later date.
 Please note that an MoU is not sufficient by itself and is only an understanding between the parties of the basic terms and conditions of their deal.
 Do not sign the MoU or any other legal document to that effect without reading and thoroughly understanding it and preferably having it examined by a lawyer.

-The amount for compensation of such losses would vary from case to case and would solely depend upon the contract you have entered into.
+The amount for compensation for such losses would vary from case to case and would solely depend upon the contract you have entered into.